geniusyield/smart-order-router/README.md

 This can be accomplished for Blockfrost by using the following commands:

+> [!NOTE]
+> Few of the optimisations that we make use of such as querying UTxOs and their datums in a single request, aren't available for Blockfrost, thus, this provider is expected to run slow compared to other providers.

 ``` bash
 # SMART ORDER ROUTER INSTANCE USING BLOCKFROST
 # ============================================